FreeTymeKiyan/Kata/Sorting/MergeSort/KataLog.md

 11. upper bound for helperRight index should be high.
 12. copy from helper array to original array at last.
 13. remain should be middle - left because only left part can have elements left
+14. every time copy an element from helper to original array, we need to move both indices.